Barbara Kingsolver: Biography

-She moved with her daughter to Tenerife in the Canary Islands for a year during the first Gulf War, mostly due to frustration over America's military involvement.
-After returning to the US in 1992, she separated from her husband.
+In 1985, Kingsolver married Joseph Hoffmann, and gave birth to their daughter Camille in 1987.
+During the first First Gulf War, she moved with her daughter to Tenerife in the Canary Islands for a year, mostly due to her frustration over America's military involvement.
+After returning to the United States in 1992, she separated from her husband.

-In 1994 Kingsolver was awarded an Honorary Doctorate of Letters from her alma mater, DePauw University.
-In the same year, she married Steven Hopp, an ornithologist, and their daughter, Lily, was born in 1996.
+In 1994, Kingsolver was awarded an honorary Doctorate of Letters from her alma mater, DePauw University.
+That same year, she married Steven Lee Hopp, an ornithologist, and their daughter Lily was born in 1996.
 In 2004, Kingsolver moved with her family to a farm in Washington County, Virginia.
-In 2008, she received an Honorary Doctorate of Humane Letters from Duke University, where she delivered a commencement address entitled "How to be Hopeful".
+In 2008, she received an honorary Doctorate of Humane Letters from Duke University, where she delivered a commencement address entitled "How to Be Hopeful".

-In the late 1990s she was a founding member of the Rock Bottom Remainders, a rock and roll band made up of published writers.
-Other band members included Amy Tan, Matt Groening, Dave Barry and Stephen King, and they played for one week during the year.
+In the late 1990s, Kingsolver was a founding member of the Rock Bottom Remainders, a rock-and-roll band made up of published writers.
+Other band members included Amy Tan, Matt Groening, Dave Barry, and Stephen King, and they played for one week during the year.
 Kingsolver played the keyboard, but is no longer an active member of the band.

-In a 2010 interview with The Guardian, Kingsolver says, "I never wanted to be famous, and still don't … the universe rewarded me with what I dreaded most".
-She said she created her own website just to compete with a plethora of fake ones, "as a defence to protect my family from misinformation.
-Wikipedia abhors a vacuum.
-If you don't define yourself, it will get done for you in colourful ways".
+In a 2010 interview with The Guardian, Kingsolver said, "I never wanted to be famous, and still don't… the universe rewarded me with what I dreaded most".
+She said she created her own website just to compete with a plethora of fake ones "as a defense to protect my family from misinformation".

 Kingsolver lives in the Appalachia area of the United States.
-She has said that friends in the urban literary community disparage rural areas such as Appalachia, but also that the COVID-19 pandemic might change these types of opinions as people move away from cities to practice social distancing longterm.

-Local-eating experiment

-Starting in April 2005, she and her family spent a year making every effort to eat food produced as locally as possible.
-Living on their farm in rural Virginia, they grew much of their own food, and obtained most of the rest from their neighbors and other local farmers.
-Kingsolver, her husband and her elder daughter chronicled their experiences that year in the book Animal, Vegetable, Miracle.
-Although exceptions were made for staple ingredients that were not available locally, such as coffee and olive oil, the family grew vegetables, raised livestock, made cheese and preserved much of their harvest.
+She said in 2020 that rural America is generally regarded by artistic elites with "a profound antipathy".